 Flavoured condoms can be used for all types of sex but are mainly used for oral.
 You can take your pick from a wide variety of flavours, from mint to banana, strawberry, orange or apple.
 Alternatively you could use a flavoured lubricant, just make sure it’s water based.

 Everyone’s different so please come in and have a chat.

 What happens when you visit a Devon Sexual Health Clinic?

-You can drop in when the clinics are having walk-in sessions or to avoid waiting you can book an appointment to see a contraceptive nurse or doctor.
+You can book an appointment to talk to a contraceptive nurse or doctor.
 They will ask you some questions about your health, lifestyle and sexual history.
 They may suggest testing for sexually transmitted infections (STIs) if you have had unprotected sex or are unsure about your partner’s sexual history.
 This is entirely up to you.
 We think it’s better to be safe than sorry, but it’s always your choice.

 Pros & Cons